Skip to main content

 • music

 The music in the game is generally described as fitting and pleasant, enhancing the overall experience without being particularly memorable.
-While some players found the soundtrack enjoyable and well-suited to the game's themes, others noted it as decent but not remarkable.
-Overall, the music serves its purpose effectively, contributing to the atmosphere of the visual novel.
+While some players found the soundtrack enjoyable and well-timed, others noted it was decent but not remarkable, serving its purpose without leaving a lasting impression.
+Overall, the music complements the game's art and narrative, contributing to a solid, if not standout, auditory experience.

 • “I enjoyed this visual novel a lot - lovely music, amusing dialogue, and the social/philosophical commentary was interesting as well.”